 “Not only will this lead to greater accountability in our supply chain, it will also help us to better detect deforestation and prioritize any areas of forests or habitats in need of urgent protection.”

-Unilever is hoping to end deforestation within its supply chain by 2023 and is using lessons from this process to help other companies do the same within their own logistics networks.
+Unilever is hoping to find solutions to deforestation within its supply chain by 2023 The company is using lessons from this process to help other enterprises do the same within their own logistics networks.

 “This collaboration with Google Cloud will take us to the next level in sustainable sourcing,” said Dave Ingram, Unilever’s chief procurement officer.